jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Create a tag matching the LTS release you create in the [docker](https://github.com/jenkinsci/docker/) repository and publish a GitHub release.

+- [ ] Check that all agents are available and running properly in https://trusted.ci.jenkins.io/job/acceptance-tests-check-agent-availability

 - [ ] If https://trusted.ci.jenkins.io/job/Containers/job/Controller job is disabled:
   - [ ] Confirm with the Jenkins Infrastructure team that it can be enabled with a message in #jenkins-infra
   - [ ] Enable it